abbodi1406/BatUtil/W10UI/README.md

 <details><summary>changelog</summary>

+10.41:
+- Fix to skip Package_for_SafeOSDU for boot.wim

+10.40:
+- Detect Package_for_SafeOSDU (26080+)
+- Detect and skip HotPatchUpdate for offline target (26058+)
+- Skip LCU for winre.wim (26052+)
+- Remove WinPE-Rejuv-Package from boot.wim if LCU is added (26052+)
+- Only reinstall highest LCU after NetFx3 feature (26052+)

 10.39:
 - Implemented basic support to Add Drivers to install.wim and boot.wim / winre.wim
 - Updated detection for SafeOS DU